Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Introduction

 \section{Introduction}

-With the capability of effectively capturing the underlying structures of 3D shapes, skeletal representations have been an important tool in various applications of shape analysis and geometric processing, such as 3D reconstruction \cite{wu2015deep, tang2019skeleton, amenta2001power}, volume approximation~\cite{stolpner2011medial, sun2013medial}, shape segmentation~\cite{lin2020seg}, shape abstraction ~\cite{dou2020top}, pose estimation~\cite{shotton2011real,yang2021learning} and animation~\cite{baran2007automatic, yang2018dmat}, etc. Curve skeletons, consisting of only 1D curves, have been extensively researched~\cite{au2008skeleton, ma2003skeleton, tagliasacchi2012mean, xu2019predicting} due to their simplicity and intuitiveness.
-However, curve skeleton is empirically understood without mathematical definition; its curve representation only applies to tubular components instead of arbitrary shapes, which thus cannot be considered as a generalized tool for shape analysis.
+With the capability of effectively capturing the underlying structures of 3D shapes, skeletal representations have been an important tool in various applications of shape analysis and geometric processing, such as 3D reconstruction \cite{wu2015deep, tang2019skeleton, amenta2001power}, volume approximation~\cite{stolpner2011medial, sun2013medial}, shape segmentation~\cite{lin2020seg}, shape abstraction ~\cite{dou2020top}, pose estimation~\cite{shotton2011real,yang2021learning} and animation~\cite{baran2007automatic, yang2018dmat}, etc.

+Curve skeletons, consisting of only 1D curves, have been extensively researched~\cite{au2008skeleton, ma2003skeleton, tagliasacchi2012mean, xu2019predicting} due to their simplicity and intuitiveness.
+Curve skeletons are usually empirically understood, while Dey and Sun~\cite{dey2006defining} give a mathematical definition based on Medial Geodesic Function.
+Generally, the curve representation only applies to tubular components instead of arbitrary shapes, which thus cannot be considered as a generalized tool for shape analysis.

 Another prominent example of skeletal representations is called the Medial Axis Transform (MAT)~\cite{blum1967transformation}.
 The MAT is defined by a union of the maximally inscribed balls inside the shape with the associated radius functions.
 Different from the curve skeleton, the MAT has a consistent definition for arbitrary shapes.
 In addition to curves, the MAT consists of both curve-like and surface-like structures thus leading to significantly better representational ability.
-That being said, the MAT is uneasy to use which mainly manifests in two aspects.
-First, the MAT is notoriously sensitive to boundary noises, i.e., small perturbations on the boundary surface will result in dramatic changes on the medial axis.
+That being said, the MAT is difficult to use which mainly manifests in two aspects.
+First, the MAT is notoriously sensitive to boundary noise, i.e., small perturbations on the boundary surface will result in dramatic changes on the medial axis.
 Second, the computation of the MAT usually relies on stringent requirements of the input geometry, such as the watertightness and manifoldness of the surface.

 In this paper, we propose Coverage Axis, a novel and simple formulation to generate skeletal representations for 3D shapes.
 Our goal is to give a compact approximation of the MAT, while this approximation should inherit good geometric and topological properties of the MAT but overcome its aforementioned drawbacks.